 Designs unveiled for $1.1 billion Pittsburgh airport terminal

 The bright, airy, two-level design was inspired by Pittsburgh’s rolling topography.
-It will feature high ceilings, big windows and lots of greenery and natural light, said Luis Vidal, founder and executive president at Madrid-based luis vidal + architects, the firm primarily responsible for the design.
+It features high ceilings, big windows and lots of greenery and natural light, said Luis Vidal, founder and executive president of Madrid-based luis vidal + architects, the firm primarily responsible for the design.

-Other features are aimed to shorten walking distances and speed up flow through security areas, Vidal said.
+Other features aim to shorten walking distances and speed up flow through security areas, Vidal said.

-San Francisco-based engineering firm Gensler and Omaha-based HDR are also contributing to the designs.
+San Francisco-based engineering firm Gensler and Omaha-based HDR are contributing to the designs.

-The new terminal is scheduled to open in 2023, but construction adjacent to the current airside terminal between concourses C and D is expected to start this year.
+The new terminal is scheduled to open in 2023, but construction adjacent to the current airside terminal, between concourses C and D, is expected to start this year.
+Eventually, the new structure will be connected to the existing airside terminal to form one building.

+The current landside terminal eventually will be vacated, but decisions about whether it will be re-purposed or demolished have not yet been made.

 The airport will not need to close during construction.
-Passengers could experience some inconveniences, but those issues should be minimal, said Airport Authority CEO Christina Cassotis.
+Passengers could experience some inconveniences, but those issues should be minimal, Airport Authority CEO Christina Cassotis said.

 “This will not feel like changing the tire on a moving car,” she said.